chainq/patch-amigastart/README.md

 allows 1.5GiB of addressing range.

-So I when as an experiment I expanded my Amiga 4000T beyond 640MiB, with the help of to BigRAM Z3 and a ZZ9000, my boot screen was broken.
+So I when as an experiment I expanded my Amiga 4000T beyond 640MiB, with the help of two BigRAM Z3 cards and a ZZ9000, my boot screen was broken.
+Annoying.

 So I disassembled the app, found the error, fixed it, and wrote this quick & dirty patcher application to correct it.